 This book project, which grows out of my dissertation research, investigates the reclamation of cultural practices that supposedly belong to the collective past.
 Focusing on performance in present-day settler-colonial North America, the book offers alternatives to the dominant modes of appropriating “tradition” as heritage or property.
 Its central chapters put into constellation four projects: a queer, festive and politicized reclamation of Jewish ritual; an Indigenous remixing of several musical traditions; a performance institute that draws on everyday “abandoned practices”; and a food movement that revives traditional techniques of fermentation.
 In their various ways, these experiments grapple with tradition across profound gaps in historical and cultural continuity.
 In so doing, they work through complex histories of colonization, shame, and abandonment, while moving toward spaces of shared capacity and collective action.

-The book manuscript is currently under review for publication.
+The book is under contract for publication by MIT Press in spring 2020.
 In the meantime, an early version of one chapter (“Remixing Return: A Tribe Called Red’s Electric Pow Wow Bounce”) was published “The Work of Return,” a special issue of TOPIA: Canadian Journal of Cultural Studies (2016).